 The cost is $80 for the entire year.

 * Can I change my assigned parking lot?

 Changing assigned lots is available after the initial vehicle registration period at the beginning of the fall semester, and is dependent on the number of available spaces in the requested lot.
 If no spaces are available, you must park in the lot your current permit allows

 * Where are visitors supposed to park?

 Visitors should stop by the Safety Services office to pick up a temporary visitor permit.
 When they do, a lot will be assigned (close to their destination).
 If your parents come down to visit, and they receive a ticket, simply bring the ticket to the Safety Services office for processing.
 Parents, and other bona-fide visitors, will have their tickets voided.
-There are also marked visitor spaces in some parking lots.
-The Arts & Humanities, Amstutz and Bixler lots have marked visitor areas.
+There are marked visitor spaces in lots A and C.